MikulasZelinka/signal-desktop-gif/README.md

 Paste GIFs into Signal Desktop with a single global keyboard shortcut.

+Tested on Windows and MacOS.
+Needs testing on Linux.

 ## Usage

 1. Copy a GIF url to your clipboard.